nDerroitte/nvidea-TX2-Live-Panorama/Part2/README.md

 *Rem : the instructions concerning the second part of the project can be found at the end of this file (from Motion detection).
-The installation part have also been updated*
+The installation part have also been updated.*
 # Installation and usage of the code
 ## Installation
 The first step is to install the following package on the Jetson :